netdevdan/aws_egress_tgw-terraform/README.md

 ## How to use this template
 - Clone or download this repo to your local machine
+- Run the terraform init command to initialise the directory.
 - Edit main.tf to include your region under the AWS provider.
 - Edit the terraform.tfvars to change the variables;
   - ami - select an AMI from your region to be used on the EC2 instances.